If you would like a Nursery School place for your child, please contact school on: 0121 675 8876.

 - Support through part 6 of the Immigration and Asylum Act

-- The Working Tax Credit 4-week run on (the payment you get when you stop qualifying for
+- Working Tax Credit 4-week run on (the payment you get when you stop qualifying for Working Tax Credit)

 A child can also get free early education and childcare if any of the following apply:

-- They’re looked after by a local council
+- they're looked after by a local council

-- They have a current statement of special education needs (SEN) or an education, health and care (EHC) plan
+- they have a current statement of special education needs (SEN) or an education, health and care (EHC) plan

-- They get Disability Living Allowance
+- they get Disability Living Allowance

-- They’ve left care under a special guardianship order, child arrangements order or adoption order
+- they've left care under a special guardianship order, child arrangements order or adoption order

 You can check eligibility via http://birmingham.gov.uk/2yearolds or alternatively the School will check once you have completed Nursery Admissions Form and will confirm whether your child is entitled to a free part-time 2 year old place.